Srininrocks/delta-demo/README.md

 # delta-demo
-It's a demo for the GitHub class
+It's a demo for the GitHub class.